 This is the part in the “Why Stay” story where the clouds clear, the sun pops out, uplifting music plays, and the best possible scenario is…to stay the course.
 At the end of the day, you need to convey that there’s no reason to take on all the unnecessary risks involved with change.
 You do this by reminding them that you’ve continued to update and tweak your program to keep pace with any other competitive offerings in the market, and that they’re getting the best available solution they can.
 In this way, you make the status quo as alluring as possible, one that feels valuable and right.

-Here’s the great thing about telling a compelling Why Stay story: After renewing the relationship, you can build on your successes, adding chapter after chapter of your adventures together.
+Here’s the great thing about telling a compelling Why Stay story: After yoru sales renewal strategy wins the client over, you can build on your successes, adding chapter after chapter of your adventures together.
 So by the time the next renewal comes around, you have an epic saga to tell.